Spoilers For Wednesday’s ‘General Hospital’: Oscar Rallies, Loved Ones Hope For Last-Minute Miracle

 Those who love Oscar have been spending time at the Quartermaine mansion, surrounding the teen with love.
 The sneak peek for Wednesday’s episode shows that there is more of that on the way, but there was a brief moment that quickly generated a lot of buzz.

 General Hospital spoilers share that at one point, Oscar will perk up and tell Josslyn that he suddenly feels better.
 He admits that he can’t explain it, but that something feels different.
-This will surely give Josslyn a bit of hope and it might do the same for others like Kim and Drew.
+This will surely give Josslyn a bit of hope, and it might do the same for others like Kim and Drew.

 "I just want you to know how much I love each and every one of you." #GH pic.twitter.com/JNkOrfeWk0